Kevin Bahl: Amateur

 Bahl played for the Toronto Marlboros in the Greater Toronto Hockey League (GTHL).
 During the 2015–16 season, Bahl tallied 10 goals and 28 assists for 38 points through 63 games.
 At the end of the season, Bahl was drafted in the second round, 31st overall, by the Ottawa 67's of the Ontario Hockey League (OHL).
 Bahl made his debut for the 67s as a 16-year-old rookie during the 2016–17 season as a result of injuries to their lineup.
 He scored his first OHL goal against the Kingston Frontenacs on November 30, 2016.
 Bahl quickly established himself as a mainstay in the Ottawa lineup, with physicality and responsible defensive zone play.
 He finished his rookie season with one goal and three assists through 57 regular season games.
 He also received the team's Rookie Of The Year award.
 As the team tried to place most of its players in the city, Bahl was enrolled at Blyth Academy while in high school.

 During the 2017 off-season, Bahl earned a gold medal with Team Canada at the 2017 Ivan Hlinka Memorial Tournament.
 Before the start of the 2017–18 season, the 67s made numerous personnel changes including hiring André Tourigny as their new head coach.
 Entering his sophomore season, Bahl was considered a player to watch and was expected to have a breakout season.
 He began the season strong by recording eight assists through his first 17 games.
 He was subsequently named to Team OHL for the 2017 CIBC Canada Russia Summit Series.
 Off the ice, Bahl received the OHL East Division Academic Player of the Month for October after he maintained an 86% average in his grade 12 University level coursework.
 In late January, it was revealed that Bahl was ranked #30 among all draft-eligible player in the NHL Central Scouting Bureau's Midterm Rankings.
 He was selected for Team Orr at the CHL/NHL Top Prospects game, where he tallied a goal and an assist.
-On February 8, Bahl served a 10 game suspension after he checked a player in the head during a game against the Peterborough Petes.
+On February 8, Bahl served a 10-game suspension after he checked a player in the head during a game against the Peterborough Petes.
 As the season continued, Bahl set new career-highs in assists and points to move his NHL Draft ranking up one spot to #29.
-While participating at the NHL Combine, Bahl had 23 interviews with NHL team who were considering drafting him.
+While participating at the NHL draft combine, Bahl had 23 interviews with NHL team who were considering drafting him.
 He was eventually drafted 55th overall by the Arizona Coyotes in the second round of the 2018 NHL entry draft.